History of terrorism: Asia

 The attacks, which drew widespread condemnation across the world, began on 26 November 2008 and lasted until 29 November, killing at least 173 people and wounding at least 308.

 On January 14, 2016, a series of terrorist attacks took place in Jakarta, Indonesia resulting in 8 dead.
 The responsibility of these attacks were claimed by ISIS.
 Counter terrorism has named this type of attack 'Marauding Terrorist Firearms Attack' because of the fast reaction needed by local policemen to stop the gunfire attack from the terrorists.
 The attack on Jakarta is linked to a bigger picture of terror in the Indonesian country for those of ISIS.
 Indonesia is home of the "largest regional terror groups" housing seven Islamist extremist groups.
 Leaving the thoughts that ISIS is trying to establish a satellite city in Indonesia, due to the fact that it has the largest Muslim population.
 Although ISIS branches have not yet reached the land of Southeast Asia in big masses, there is the fear that it is only a matter of time until Indonesias small extremist groups grow in masses once direct contact with ISIS is made.
 Once contact is established local terror groups will quickly mobilize to carry out the tasks that ISIS asks of them.
 ISIS will turn to Southeast Asia because it is only evident that they will lose control of the middle east.

 Americas

 2001 also saw the second acknowledged act of bioterrorism with the 2001 anthrax attacks (the first being intentional food poisoning conducted in The Dalles, Oregon by Rajneeshee followers in 1984), when letters carrying anthrax spores were posted to several major American media outlets and two Democratic Party politicians.
 This resulted in several of the first fatalities attributed to a bioterror attack.

-The more recent terrorist attack in the United States have included the 2015 San Bernardino attack, the Boston Marathon Bombing, the 2016 shooting of Dallas police officers, and the shooting of multiple black parishioners at Emanuel African Methodist Episcopal Church in Charleston, South Carolina, and car attack on anti-fascist protesters in Charlottesville, Virginia, by right-wing extremists and white supremacists.
+Recent years have seen an increase in racially motivated violence, including the Charlottesville car attack during the 2017 Unite the Right rally, and the shooting of multiple black parishioners at Emanuel African Methodist Episcopal Church in Charleston, South Carolina.
+More recent terrorist attacks in the United States have included the 2015 San Bernardino attack, the Boston Marathon Bombing, and the 2016 shooting of Dallas police officers.
 There have been calls by some analysts to describe violence committed by incels as terrorism.